His Majesty O'Keefe: Reception

 The film was popular.
 According to Kinematograph Weekly the film was a "money maker" at the British box office in 1954.

 However Warner Bros were unhappy by the fact it went over budget.
-Hecht and Lancaster brought in screenwriter James Hill to form Hecht-Hill-Lancaster and they signed with United Artists.
+Hecht and Lancaster later welcomed His Majesty O'Keefe's screenwriter, James Hill, as an equal partner and renamed their company Hecht-Hill-Lancaster Productions in 1956.

 Legacy

 The film prompted Guy Doleman to go to Hollywood.

 Director Byron Haskin later returned to Australia to make Long John Silver (1954).